 - TEI2008 Conference; a copy can be found at: https://www.tei-c.org/Vault/MembersMeetings/2008/cocoon/tei2008/

 - UK Research Information Shared Service Project

-Responsibility for KDL's archiving and sustainability strategy rests with its Director, in consultation with the Faculty of Arts & Humanities, King's College London.
+Responsibility for KDL's archiving and sustainability strategy rests with its Director, in consultation with the Faculty of Arts & Humanities, King's College London, via the overseeing role of the SLA committee which meets annually.
 For further information see:

 - Smithies, J., Sichani, A.M., & Westling, C. (2017).
 Preserving 30 years of Digital Humanities Work: The Experience of King’s College London Digital Lab.
 Presented at the DPASSH: Digital Preservation for Social Sciences and Humanities, University of Sussex.